dyecon/tailscale-exitnode/README.md

 ---

 ## Instructions
+1. Create a Tailscale auth key (copy the auth key - you'll need it later).
-1. Run the following commands in your terminal:
+1. Download the setup script:
-    ```
-    curl -o setup.sh https://raw.githubusercontent.com/dyecon/tailscale-exitnode/refs/heads/main/setup.sh
+`curl -o setup.sh https://raw.githubusercontent.com/dyecon/tailscale-exitnode/refs/heads/main/setup.sh`
+1. Allow executing the file:
-    chmod +x setup.sh
+`chmod +x setup.sh`
-    ./setup.sh
-    ```
+1. Run the setup script:
+`./setup.sh`
-2. Go to your Tailscale admin page, find the settings for your server, and enable `Use as exit node`.
+1. Go to your Tailscale admin page, find the settings for your server, and enable `Use as exit node`.